Webpage Midway Bonsai Society Midrand

 3 of the 4 above requirements, being Water, Air and Nutition are obtained from the soil.

-Many of us tend to ignore or take for granted is what is in the pot, i.e. the sustrate medium.
-The subject can be dull and boring, but this is where a healthy plants starts.
+Many of us tend to ignore or take for granted is what is in the pot, what we term as the substrate medium, or simply the soil mix.
+The subject can be dull and boring, but this is where a healthy trees start.

-Bonsais spend their life in a container as opposed to other plants which are grown in the ground.
-A plant in the ground is able to send its roots to find and look for nutrition, air and water.
-The soil mixture for bonsai must thus be super charged and consequently we look at its composition from a more scientific approach.
+Bonsais spend their life in a container as opposed to other trees, which are grown in the ground.
+A tree in the ground, is able to send its roots to find and look for nutrition, air and water.
+So the soil mixture for bonsai must thus be super charged and consequently we look at its composition from a more scientific approach.

 The spaces between the soil particles traps air, water and nutrition and this is often referred to as the atmosphere in soil.
-The soil atmosphere plays a most important role in plant development.
+The soil atmosphere plays a most important role in a bonsai's development.

-that your optimum mixture will depend on the species being grown, which goes back to the climatic condition wherein the tree occurs naturally. e.g. a swamp cypress from the Florida Everglades requires different condition to an Acacia from the dry bushveld.
+So our optimum mixture will depend on the species being grown, which is also influenced by the surrounding climatic condition e.g. a swamp cypress from the Florida Everglades requires different condition to Baobab, from the dry sandy bushveld.

 Substrate mixes in bonsai, one hears of components such as akadama, sakadama, compost, peat, loam, sand, clay, turface, granite, stone, cat litter, perlite, bark, pumice, diatomaceous earth, leca and riversand.